quicwg/base-drafts/draft-ietf-quic-transport.md

 packets to the connection ID provided by the server.
 A client MUST NOT change the cryptographic handshake message it sends in response to receiving a Retry.

-A client MUST NOT reset the packet number to 0 for any packet number space after processing a Retry packet; {{packet-0rtt}} contains more information on this.
+A client MUST NOT reset the packet number for any packet number space after processing a Retry packet; {{packet-0rtt}} contains more information on this.

 A server acknowledges the use of a Retry packet for a connection using the